catalyst/moodle-report_coursecompletion/README.md

 * Course (linked to course)
 * Timestarted
 * Timecompleted
-* Compleshun status (yes/no based on complete/incomplete)
+* Completion status (yes/no based on complete/incomplete)

 ## Export to csv
 Finally there is a button to export the current set of user selected by your choices to csv

-This plugin was devepled at the Catalyst Open Source Acamy with the assistance of four high school students!
+This plugin was developed at the Catalyst Open Source Acamy with the assistance of five high school students!

 Thank you to (In alphabetical order):